fadeit/is-styleguide/README.md

 See more at [fadeit.dk](http://fadeit.dk/about)

-fadeit.dk - OLS Front-end Styleguide
+fadeit.dk - IS Front-end Styleguide
 ===================